 We Are Here to Provide Legal Support

-If you ever need to hire a Grand Haven personal injury attorney, contact the experts at Nolan & Shafer.
+If you ever need to hire a Grand Haven personal injury attorney, contact the experts at Shafer Swartz PLC.
 We have a team of experienced lawyers and paralegals dedicated to giving you the best legal representation.
 Call us at (231) 722-2444 to schedule a consultation.